mtorpey/journey/final.md

 Europe has never stood still, and neither do the rules of _Journey Through Europe: Legacy_.
 Included in this envelope are several Rules cards.
 Don't look at these cards yet!
 Shuffle them (gently) and keep them available as a deck.

 At various times, you will draw new Rules cards from the deck, and carry out their instructions.
-This will usually include adding new rules to the Rules sheet (included in the box) by sticking a label to it.
-Rules that are visible on the Rules sheet are additional rules that you have to follow when playing.
+This will usually include adding new rules to the Rules Sheet (included in the box) by sticking a label to it.
+Rules that are visible on the Rules Sheet are additional rules that you have to follow when playing.

-Start by sticking the following label to the Rules sheet:
+Start by sticking the following label to the Rules Sheet:

-> At the end of each game, draw one Rules cards from the deck (if there is one), follow its instructions, and then destroy it.
+> At the end of each game, draw one Rules cards from the deck (if there is one).
+Stick the included label to the Rules Sheet, or follow the instructions.

 To get you started, draw **two** Rules cards right now, follow their instructions, and destroy them.

+Stick the following label to the Rules sheet as well:

+> If you finish a game and there are fewer than 5 envelopes left unopened, you are close to the end.
+Play another 3 games, and the series winner is whoever has the most wins in the Hall of Fame at the end!

 ### Cards to include ###
 - (R) **Faster ships**: Sea routes work the same as land routes, but cost 2 points.
-- (R) **Drafting destinations**: Instead of dealing destinations randomly, distribute them with 3 drafts.
-  - Determine home cities as normal.
-  - Deal 3 red cards to each player: each player chooses one and passes the rest to their left, repeatedly until each player has chosen 3 cards.
-  - Do the same for green cards, and then for yellow.
-  - No looking at the instructions on the backs of cards!
+- (R) **Drafting Destinations**: Open Envelope R.  Destroy this card.
 - (R) **Borders**: Moving from one country to another costs 1 additional movement point (even on ships and planes).
 - (R) **Characters**: Open Envelope J.  Destroy this card.
 - (R) **Footprint**: Open Envelope G.  Destroy this card.

+## Envelope R ##
+### Instructions sheet ###
+_Drafting Destinations_

+No one travels around Europe at random.
+We all have choice over where we want to go and what we want to see!
+It's time to start choosing our destinations instead of just taking what we're given.

+Stick the following labels to the Rules Sheet:

+> Instead of dealing destinations randomly, distribute them with 3 drafts.
+First, determine home cities as normal.

+> Then deal 3 red cards to each player: each player chooses one and passes the rest to their left, repeatedly until each player has chosen 3 cards.

+> Do the same for green cards, and then for yellow.
+No looking at the instructions on the backs of cards!

+> Each player should end up with their home city, plus 3 destinations of each colour.

 ## Envelope J ##
 ### Instructions sheet ###